 creates opportunities for high school students from Alabama’s Black Belt to comment on the region’s unique histories and cultures through photography.
 The project, started in 2007, has collected more than 7,000 images to date.
 Working with the Alabama Digital Humanities Center, the Center for Community-Based Partnerships is building a digital archive of its images.
 This archive will lay the groundwork for the images’ incorporation into the University of Alabama’s library collections and will also form the content for a redesign of the project’s website in Omeka.

-Project collaborators: Heather Pleasants (CCBP), Elliot Knight (CCBP), Franky Abbott (ADHC), Mary Alexander (Metadata), Jason Battles (Library Technology Planning and Policy), Steven Turner (Web Services), Emma Annette Wilson (ADHC), Muzel Chen (ADHC)
+Project collaborators: Heather Pleasants (CCBP), Elliot Knight (CCBP), Franky Abbott (formerly ADHC), Mary Alexander (Metadata), Jason Battles (Library Technology Planning and Policy), Steven Turner (Web Services), Emma Annette Wilson (ADHC), Muzel Chen (ADHC)